-The following Immigration guidance note Produced in partnership with Samina Iqbal of 1 Pump Court and Ben Amunwa of 36 Civil provides comprehensive and up to date legal information covering:
+The following Immigration practice note produced in partnership with Ben Amunwa of The 36 Group and Samina Iqbal of Goldsmith Chambers provides comprehensive and up to date legal information covering:

 This Practice Note examines the powers of the Home Office to detain individuals when exercising immigration control.
 It includes an overview of the Home Office’s policy on detention as well as a discussion of who is liable for detention and who is considered unsuitable for detention.
 It also identifies the places in which a person may be detained for immigration reasons.
 The Practice Note is primarily intended to provide a summary of the key principles involved, as a detailed treatment of this topic is currently outside the scope of Lexis®PSL Immigration.